Artist Statement

 Bio

-Hopi Breton is a faculty member the Art Department at Diablo Valley College, in the San Francisco Bay Area, where she heads the sculpture program.
-She earned a BA from Loyola University in New Orleans and an MFA from Montana State University.
-She has organized and worked with students and peers to create cast iron art performances nationally, including the International Cast Iron Art Conference at Sloss Furnaces in Birmingham, Al, The Western Cast Iron Art Conference, in Denver, CO, and the Fire Arts Festival at the Crucible in Oakland, CA. Hopi has also curated several exhibitions, including “Metaliform, All Things Metal”, “Between Places; Photography and Sculpture”, and “Turf; Ecological Activism and Art” at Diablo Valley College’s Art Gallery.
-In addition, Hopi loves parades and puppets, and has created large scale backpack puppets since 1998.
+Hopi Breton is a Bay Area/Mendocino artist, and a faculty member in the Art Department at Diablo Valley College where she heads the sculpture program and manages the Jewelry program.
+She holds a BA from Loyola University in New Orleans, and an MFA from Montana State University.
+She also comes from a family filled with musicians and visual artists.
+Hopi has a strong technical background in metal fabrication, metal casting, and moldmaking, and works in a variety of media.
+In addition, Hopi spent a decade teaching and creating in New Orleans which still inspires her to create large scale backpack puppets and to organize and participate in public parades.
+Hopi has organized and worked with students and peers to create cast iron art performances nationally, including the International Cast Iron Art Conference at Sloss Furnaces in Birmingham, AL, The Western Cast Iron Art Conference, in Denver, CO, and the Fire Arts Festival at the Crucible in Oakland, CA. Her work has been shown nationally, and throughout the Bay Area and Mendocino County.